MIB Browser Version 7.5 User Guide

 It is divided into two panes: Tree pane on the top and properties pane on the bottom.

-² Result Pane
+Result Pane

 Display the result of SNMP queries in a table.
+If a octet string is displayed in hex format, double click on it to toggle the display mode.

-There are three buttons on the right toolbar:
+Buttons on the right toolbar:

 Stop button